If Donald Trump goes to jail, does his Secret Service come with? | CBC News

 "Just a feeling that it wasn't necessary, that former presidents would not be a target," Kessler said.

-But with the the Former Presidents Protection Act of 2012, Barack Obama reinstated the lifetime protection.
+But with the Former Presidents Protection Act of 2012, Barack Obama reinstated the lifetime protection.

 "The world has changed dramatically since the 9/11 terrorist attacks," said Republican Rep. Lamar Smith of Texas during House debate on the bill, according to a CBS News report at the time.